TL;DR

 | Mental Health Cover | The level of support for mental health conditions.
 Can range from a simple helpline to full psychiatric cover. | For leaders under pressure, comprehensive mental health support is a non-negotiable feature. |

-At WeCovr, we help you balance these options to build the perfect policy.
+At WeCovr, we help you balance these options to build a strong fit for your needs.
 Furthermore, clients who purchase PMI or Life Insurance through us may also be eligible for discounts on other types of cover, providing even greater value.

 While the right PMI policy is a critical safety net, true health optimisation is a daily practice.
 High performance is not sustainable without a foundation of personal wellbeing.
 Leaders must model this behaviour for their organisations.